BoldGrid/w3-total-cache/readme.txt

 Please reach out to all of these people and support their projects if you're so inclined.

 == Changelog ==

+= 0.10.0 =
+* Improved Statistics component for pro users
+* Improved support for CloudFront distributions with multiple origins
+* Improved redirects by using safter wp_safe redirect
+* Improved .htaccess usage when pagecache does not require it
+* Improved protection of unexpected values in global variables
+* Added more Amazon S3 regions
+* Added support for memcached binary protocol when available
+* Added caching for webp MIME type
+* Updated S3 bucket creation by settings CORS policy
+* Updated blogmap to allow urls with custom ports
+* Fixed usage of base url with minify
+* Fixed mixing content of sync & async scripts with minify

+* Fixed S3 + CloudFront urls when CNAMEs not used

 = 0.9.7.5 =
 * Updated AWS library